 Following the risk workshop, finish populating any information required for the risk register.
 This includes a description of the risk, the risk response category, detailed risk response, risk status, and risk owner.

-What’s important to remember during this exercise is ensuring that the risk response reflects the severity and importance of the risk.
+Make sure that the risk response reflects the severity and importance of the corresponding risk.
 You can then review the broader risk register to understand any wider correlations that might exist among risks.

 7. Publish the risk register